TT29

 The other two scenes contain more texts.

 In the passage connected to the hall offerings to Amenemopet and his family are shown.
 He is depicted with his parents, his cousin Sennefer and his cousin's wife Senetnay, and his son Paser.

+Amenemopet called Pairy was ultimately not buried here, as he later received a tomb in the Valley of the Kings called KV48, where his treasure and mummy were found.